-NOTE: The pricing I’ve mentioned here are only the base price and there are other versions of these services and the prices vary for each of them.
+NOTE: The pricing I’ve mentioned here is only the base price and there are other versions of these services and the prices vary for each of them.

 Power BI is a graphical tool.
-So, through drag and drops, you can fulfill most of your requirements.
+So, through drag and drop, you can fulfill most of your requirements.
 But its background processes are hidden and you can’t understand how it processes internally.

 In SSRS, the developer has to do all the coding and designing of the report, therefore, the developer has a better picture of the process.

 Power BI has more of a graphical component as compared to SSRS.
 This makes the former way more efficient and easier to use, making SSRS the more manual and difficult option for analysis and generating the reports.

 Power BI can deal with structured as well as unstructured data but its data capacity is limited to 10 MB or 33,000 rows of data.